Slang terms for money

 Slang terms for money often derive from the appearance and features of banknotes or coins, their values, historical associations or the units of currency concerned.
 Within a language community, some of the slang terms vary in social, ethnic, economic, and geographic strata but others have become the dominant way of referring to the currency and are regarded as mainstream, acceptable language (for example, "buck" for a dollar or similar currency in various nations including Australia, Canada, New Zealand, South Africa, Nigeria and the United States).

 Argentina

 In Argentina, over the years and throughout many economic crises, several slang terms for money have emerged.

 Seniors above 65 typically used "guita" to describe coins of a low denomination of cents ('centavos'), such as 2, 5 or 10 cent coins.
-"10 guita" is 10 centavos.
+"10 guitas" is 10 centavos.
 The word "guita" in Lunfardo (Buenos Aires slang) is nowadays synonymous with "money".

 During the short period of the Austral, which replaced the traditional peso after the military junta, the word "palo" (stick) was used to describe a value to the "million" of australes or pesos, i.e. "2 palos" refers to 2 million pesos or australes.

 During the government of president Carlos Menem, during the economic crisis, the word "luca" was used to refer to thousands of pesos, so "5 lucas" meant 5 thousand pesos.
 Lucas is a stereotypical male given name among Generation X in Argentina.